conda/governance/README.md

 The initial Project Team for projects in the `conda` GitHub organization are specified in the vote to move a project from the incubator to the main `conda` GitHub organization.
 As this vote has a 60% threshold and sub-team formation is only a greater than 50% threshold, the vote for adding a project to the main `conda` GitHub organization can serve both purposes.
 Project Teams for incubating projects do not need a vote for their creation.
 Instead they are created when the project is moved into `conda-incubator`.

 For [federated](#federated-projects) and [incubating](#incubation) projects, the Project Team decides among themselves on how to add and/or remove members from the Project Team.
 Further, Project Teams for incubating projects are exempted from the requirement to have at least one Steering Council member.
+For federated projects, the Project Team must have at least one Steering Council member.
 For a community maintained project, a petition for commit rights is made to the current members of the Project Team for that project.
 If this petition passes according to the voting rules for "[Nominate new member of a Project Team](#nominate-new-member-of-a-community-project-team) below, the petitioner is granted write access and added to the team.

-[**Steering Council**](#steering-council) members are excluded from these votes and retain commit rights to all community projects as stated above.
-They can add or remove themselves from Project Teams as they see fit in order to indicate which projects they are involved with, have a say in voting for write access petitions, etc. Steering Council members may not add themselves to a [Project Team](#project-teams) in order to vote on a petition for commit access if they were not already on that team when the petition was made.

 ## Steering Council Membership